dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 169. Bitcoin is independent of all nations.
 It may easily become a neutral medium of facilitating capital outflows (especially for China)
 170. Bitcoin companies are hiring promotional CEO's and CTO's.
 The investors are being mesmerized, blinding them to the challenges the technology is facing.
 171. Bitcoin Was Supposed to Change the World.
 What Happened?
+172. Mobile technology is more important to bank the unbanked than Blockchain.